 There's more evidence that the hole in the ozone layer over Antarctica is recovering and that humans' efforts are making a difference.
-At the same time, however, a new study suggests the ozone layer is surprisingly thin at lower latitudes, where solar radiation is stronger and billions of humans live.
+At the same time, however, a 2018 study suggests the ozone layer is surprisingly thin at lower latitudes, where solar radiation is stronger and billions of humans live.

 Thanks to a satellite instrument built by NASA's Jet Propulsion Laboratory, scientists were able to accurately measure the levels of chlorine molecules, which deplete the ozone layer after they break off from human-made chlorofluorocarbons (CFCs).
 The result is a 20 percent reduction in ozone depletion than there was in 2005, the first year that NASA made measurements of the ozone hole using the Aura satellite.